rayohauno/hierpart/doc/installation.rst

 GitHub
 ------

-Download, or clone the package from github https://github.com/rayohauno/hierpart.git
+Download or clone the package from github https://github.com/rayohauno/hierpart.git

 ..